 Being able to visualize the data in meaningful ways is extremely important.
 A user wants the right data at the right time, and they don’t want to look for what they need.

 A manufacturing analytics system shows users the right data, at the right time, nothing more and nothing less.

 Most systems have default dashboards by job role out of the box so everyone from maintenance to plant managers to supervisors and schedulers have the data they need to do their jobs.

 Quoting from the Tableau web site “Tableau can help anyone see and understand their data.
 Connect to almost any database, drag and drop to create visualizations, and share with a click.”

-Tableau can be used to display role based dashboards like Manufacturing Analytics but it can also be used as a data discovery tool.
+Tableau can be used to display role-based dashboards, similar to what is displayed in a manufacturing analytics solution, but it can also be used as a data discovery tool.
 Data discovery allows users to dig through the data and build their own visualizations.
 This can be very useful for more technically advanced users.

-Tableau can be deployed in the cloud or on premises and customers typically pay a per user or per server license fees as well as designer licenses.
+Tableau can be deployed in the cloud or on-premises and customers typically pay-per-user or per-server license fees as well as designer licenses.

 When the data sets are built you can create formulas to calculate things like OEE, cycle time, etc. and display those on the dashboards or visualizations.

 As you can see, Tableau is missing some critical pieces of a manufacturing analytics application.